-Victim Advocates are the at the forefront of advancing safety and justice for American Indian/Alaska Native victims of sexual violence, often standing on the frontlines and fighting many hard won battles.
-This section is dedicated to aiding victim advocates in Indian Country by supplying them with the tools and resources they need to more easily perform their jobs.
+Victim advocates are at the forefront of advancing safety and justice for American Indian/Alaska Native victims of sexual violence, often standing on the frontlines and fighting many hard-won battles.
+This section is dedicated to aiding victim advocates in Indian Country by supplying them with the tools and resources they need to perform their jobs more efficiently.

-Under the Safety Planning tab, advocates can find everything they need to know about safety planning, and effectively preparing a safety plan for victims of sexual assault.
-One of the most important services that victim advocates can develop for victims of of sexual assault is developing a safety plan.
+Under the Safety Planning tab, advocates can find everything they need to know about safety planning and effectively prepare a safety plan for victims of sexual assault.
+One of the most important services that victim advocates can develop for victims of sexual assault is developing a safety plan.
 A safety plan is a contingency plan to enable the victim and her children to reach safety.
-Each victim's situation is unique, so every safety plan will be different.
-This tab's resources will help victim advocates to develop the best safety plan possible for every individual victim.
+Each victim's situation is unique, so that every safety plan will be different.
+This tab's resources will help victim advocates develop the best safety plan possible for every individual victim.

 Under the tab, victim advocates will find information about responding to court orders, discovery requests, and subpoenas.
 The information located in this section contains articles and other documents addressing how to prepare for courtroom and deposition testimony.
 It also contains resources explaining the impact of court orders, discovery requests, and subpoenas on the victim advocate’s duty of confidentiality.